Freudiana: Releases

-This album was released in two versions: The "White Album" and the "Black Album".
-Additionally, while the "White Album" was originally released under the moniker "Freudiana" and not Eric Woolfson, Alan Parsons, nor the Alan Parsons Project, the first releases had "The Alan Parsons Project" at the top.
+This album was released in two versions: the "White Album" and the "Black Album".

-The "White Album" was released in 1990 through EMI Records.
-It includes 18 tracks with lead vocal performances from Leo Sayer, Kiki Dee, Marti Webb, 10cc's Eric Stewart, Frankie Howerd, Gary Howard and the Flying Pickets, as well as previous Project vocalists Chris Rainbow, John Miles, Graham Dye, and Woolfson.
-Alan Parsons made musical contributions throughout the album as well as writing and producing, as he had with the Project albums.
-Howard would appear with Parsons' live band on Alan Parsons Live, and Stewart on Parsons' first two solo studio albums, Try Anything Once and On Air.
+The "White Album" was released in 1990 through EMI Records and was the standard album.
+While it was credited to "Freudiana" and not Eric Woolfson, Alan Parsons nor the Alan Parsons Project, the earliest releases had "The Alan Parsons Project" at the top.
+It includes 18 tracks with lead vocal performances from Leo Sayer, Kiki Dee, Marti Webb, 10cc's Eric Stewart, Frankie Howerd, Gary Howard and the Flying Pickets, as well as previous Alan Parsons Project vocalists Chris Rainbow, John Miles, Graham Dye, and Woolfson.
+Alan Parsons made musical contributions throughout the album as well as writing and producing, as he had with Alan Parsons Project albums.
+Howard would later appear with Parsons' live band on Alan Parsons Live, and Stewart on Parsons' first two solo studio albums, Try Anything Once and On Air.

-The Deutsche Originalaufnahme ("German original recording"), also known as the "Black Album", features a double-length cast disc.
-It contains material from the rock opera.
-The Black album was the first album credited to Eric Woolfson as a solo artist.
-Freudiana gave Woolfson a taste of musical theatre and he chose to continue in that end of the business.
+The Deutsche Originalaufnahme ("German original recording"), also known as the "Black Album", features a double-length cast disc containing material from the rock opera recorded at Theater an der Wien.